vdice/epicodus-hair_salon/README.md

 ## Description

-_Using this app, salon owners can:_
+_Using this app, Salon Owners can:_
 * _View, add, update and delete Stylists,_
 * _View, add, update and delete Clients and_
 * _Add Clients to a Stylist._